cksource/ckeditor-cs-on-premises-infrastructure/kubernetes/helm/ckeditor-docx-converter/README.md

 - Helm v3

-The default configuration for running this service requires the reservation of 1 CPU core and 512MB of RAM in the cluster.
+The default configuration for running this service requires the reservation of 2 CPU cores and 1024MB of RAM in the cluster.
 For more information about resources usage look here: https://ckeditor.com/docs/cs/latest/onpremises/docx-onpremises/requirements.html